Legal argument over evidence to be heard

 A legal argument to hear oral evidence against the man accused of murdering Shane Braddick will be heard in the Timaru District Court tomorrow.

-St John ambulance service was called to the street after reports of a person lying on the road.
+St John ambulance service was called to the street after it was advised of a person lying on the road.

-Timaru man Johnny Grant Holman, 25, has been charged with Braddick's murder but has not yet entered a plea, the district court registrar confirmed.
+Timaru man Johnny Grant Holman, 25, has been charged with Mr Braddick's murder but has not yet entered a plea.

 The result of the hearing will determine the next stage of the committal process and whether or not the matter continues to trial, the charges are altered, or the defendant pleads guilty.